Today's Articles

 Thurgood Marshall

-*On this date, Thurgood Marshall was born in 1908.
+*Thurgood Marshall was born on this date in 1908.
 He was a Black lawyer and Supreme Court Justice.

 Marshall grew up in Baltimore and graduated with high honors from Lincoln University, PA., in 1930.
 He studied at Howard University Law School and graduated first in his class.
 In 1936, he became a staff lawyer of the (NAACP).
 For over 20 years, he served as director and chief counsel for its Legal Defense and Education Fund.
 Marshall was a key strategist in the legal effort to dismantle racial segregation in housing, voting, and education.
 He won 29 of the 32 cases he argued before the Supreme Court.
 Marshall’s most significant victory came in Brown v.
 Board of Education of Topeka (1954), a case involving racial segregation in public schools.